mscook/SeqFindR/README.rst

 Where:
-    * hsp.identities is number of identities in the high-scoring pairs between the query (databse entry) and subject (contig/scaffold/mapping consensus),
+    * hsp.identities is number of identities in the high-scoring pairs between the query (database entry) and subject (contig/scaffold/mapping consensus),
     * record.query_length is the length of the database entry and,
     * tol is the cutoff threshold to accept a hit (0.95 default)